anewgithubname/anewgithubname.github.io/index.md

 - [Symbols, Patterns and Signals](https://www.bris.ac.uk/unit-programme-catalogue/UnitDetails.jsa?ayrCode=18%2F19&unitCode=COMS21202), (2018-2019) Department of Computer Science.

 ### Employment History
+- **08/2022 – 07/2024**, Senior Lecturer in Statistical Science, School of Mathematics, Uni. of Bristol
-- **08/2019 – present**, Lecturer in Statistical Science, School of Mathematics, Uni. of Bristol
+- **08/2019 – 07/2022**, Lecturer in Statistical Science, School of Mathematics, Uni. of Bristol
 - **09/2017 – 08/2019**, Lecturer in Data Science and A.I., Department of Computer Science, Uni. of Bristol
 - **04/2015 - 09/2017**, Project Assistant Professor, The Institute of Statistical Mathematics, Japan.
 - **04/2014 - 03/2015**, Postdoctoral (JSPS Fellow), Tokyo Institute of Technology, Japan.